samirose/sicp-compiler-project/README.md

 ## Goals

-* Implement the compiler in [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)), using [Racket](https://racket-lang.org) as the development platform
+* Implement the compiler in [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) [R6RS](http://www.r6rs.org), using [Racket](https://racket-lang.org) as the development platform
 * Learn about Scheme and compilation of functional languages in general
-* Get familiar of WebAssembly as an environment and compiler target
+* Get familiar of WebAssembly as an execution environment and compiler target
-* Stay in the spirit of SICP and the simple Scheme used in the book
+* Stay in the spirit of simple Scheme of SICP and use as little of R6RS as possible
 * Implement as much of the required run-time support in Scheme as possible
 * Write the required native run-time support in WAT
 * Use only basic, standardised WASM features initially